Anastasiia-Pov/FastAPI_pet-project_to-do_list/backend/README.md

 # FastAPI_pet-project_to-do_list

-Project is motivated by learning backend using FastAPI framework, PostgreSQL, SQLAlchemy and PyTest.
+## Project is motivated by learning backend using FastAPI and FastAPI Users frameworks, PostgreSQL, SQLAlchemy and PyTest.

-Project structure:
+## Project structure: Backend
-#### Backend

 ```
 backend/
 ├─ src/